Frequently Asked Questions

 -

-Notify you about updates to your local hub
+Notify you about updates to nearby hubs and local events

 -